Jin Young Ko leads LPGA Tour’s foggy Founders Cup - WHIZ News

 WEST CALDWELL, N.J.
 (AP) — Jin Young Ko had a three-stroke lead with four holes left Friday when second-round play in the LPGA Tour’s Cognizant Founders Cup was suspended because of darkness.

-Play was delayed at the start because of fog for the second straight day at Donald Ross-designed Mountain Ridge, with 63 players unable to finish.
+Play was delayed 2 1/2 hours at the start because of fog, the second straight day that fog forced a late start at Donald Ross-designed Mountain Ridge.
+Sixty-three players were unable to finish.

 “In front nine, I had a lot of miss shot, but I made a lot of good saves, so it’s fine,” Ko said.
 “I had a lot of good opportunity for birdies and left four holes for tomorrow.
 I will just take a rest tonight and then I will get better for tomorrow.”